As winter's icy grip tightens on the land, you might wonder whether it is worth fishing in the freezing cold for bass. The answer is yes!

 Dress in layers.
 Wear thermal socks, Fleece pants, and a shirt under your clothes.
 These will provide the thermal protection your body will need.

 On top of your thermal base layer, you want an excellent fleece shirt and jacket.

 The last layer is your waterproof layer.
-This should include some robust well-insulated waterproof pants and a good zippable rainproof jacket.
-Finding ones with plenty of pockets will give you quick access storage to tools you will need quickly.
+This should include robust, well-insulated waterproof pants and a good zippable rainproof jacket.
+Finding ones with plenty of pockets will give you quick access to the storage tools you will need quickly.

-I use a pair of good thermal hand warmers with open finger slits.
-Great for keeping your hands warm while allowing you to still function and some hot hands hand warmers to heat the hands up when needed.
+I use a pair of good thermal hand warmers with open-finger slits.
+Great for keeping your hands warm while allowing you to still function and some hot hands hand warmers to heat the hands when needed.

-A good hat to keep your head warm will make a massive difference to keeping you warm.
+A good hat to keep your head warm will make a massive difference in keeping you warm.

 Some quality, well-insulated boots Like the Muck work boots will ensure your feet will stay warm (Trust me, cold feet will ruin your trip)

 Besides these items, you might also require the following equipment to stay safe and enjoy your winter fishing trip:

 - Mobile phone to communicate with friends and family in case of an emergency.

 - First aid kit and an emergency blanket.